nexussphereq/UnifiedUserPlatformSystem3/README.md

 # Unified User Platform System 3.0 (UUPS 3.0)

 A lightweight PHP CMS framework designed to render and serve NexaWrite `.nwf` JSON-based documents as web content.
 Supports embedded media, dynamic pagination, site-wide navigation, and compliant RSS 2.0 feeds.
 It's also designed with security in mind, and therefore, does not do writing to the server or files.
+This makes UUPS 3.0 one of, if not the most, secure CMS platforms ever made.

 ## Features